Ayushjhawar8/Flavor-ai/CONTRIBUTING.md

-# 🙌 Contributing to FlavorAI
+# 🙌 Contributing to Flavor AI

-Welcome, and thank you for showing interest in contributing to **FlavorAI** — your AI-powered culinary companion!
+Welcome, and thank you for showing interest in contributing to **Flavor AI** — your AI-powered culinary companion!
 Whether you're here to report bugs, suggest features, write documentation, or contribute code, we're happy to have you 💖

 ---